BlTniki/VPNconServer/README.md

   springmysql-net:
 ```

-You can not compile the image yourself, but take it [from here](https://hub.docker.com/r/bitniki/vpnconserver )
+If you don't want compile the image by yourself, you can take it [from here](https://hub.docker.com/r/bitniki/vpnconserver )